osu-uwrt/riptide_setup/docs/source/setup/hardware.rst

 **Central Core:**

 #.
 Place the DVL Tube Cap gasket on the tube.
 #.
-Place the DVL cap on the DVL Tube Cap gasket.
+Place the DVL Cap on the DVL Tube Cap gasket.
 #.
-Secure the DVL cap using 6 DVL Tube Cap fasteners.
+Secure the DVL Tube Cap using 6 DVL Tube Cap fasteners.
-#.
-With the SubConn plates removed, push the pressure sensor wire out of the way.

 .. note::
    For the time being the outermost rear fan bolts must be removed to insert and remove the electronics rocket.

 #.
-Insert electronics rocket from the forward side of the tube.
+Secure the pressure sensor wire out to the upper surface of the housing to prevent it from catch on the electronics rocket.
 #.
+Insert (Land) the electronics rocket from the forward side of the tube.
+#.
 Place an I/O Panel gasket into the port mid housing receptacle.
+(Add link to panel chart.)
 #.
-Place the Port I/O panel atop the I/O panel gasket with the giant power subconn facing forward.
+Place the Port I/O panel against the I/O panel gasket with the giant power SubConn on the forward side.

 .. warning::
-   Using a flashlight inspect the interior mating face to ensure the gasket is properly.
+   Using a flashlight, inspect the interior mating face to ensure the gasket is properly seated, repeat with your finger.

 #.
-Secure the Port I/O panel using 10 Port I/O Panel bolts by first finger-tightening them and then preceding  to do the start stuff.
+Secure the Port I/O panel using 10 Port I/O Panel bolts by first applying anti-seize then finger-tightening them and then preceding to do the star stuff.
+(Add links.)

 .. warning::
    Ensure the I/O panel bolts pass through the electronics rocket without being forced, or they'll bend int and warp it.